11ty/11ty-website/src/docs/data-custom.md

 });
 ```

 * `parser`: the callback function used to parse the data.
-The first argument is the data file’s contents.
+The first argument is the data file’s contents (unless `read: false`).
+The second argument is the file path {% addedin "2.0.0-canary.19" %}.
-* `read` (default: `true`): use `read: false` to change the parser function’s argument to be a file path string instead of file contents.
+* `read` (default: `true`): use `read: false` to change the parser function’s first argument to be a file path string instead of file contents.
 * `encoding` (default: `"utf8"`): use this to change the encoding of [Node’s `readFile`](https://nodejs.org/api/fs.html#fspromisesreadfilepath-options).
 Use `null` if you want a `Buffer`.

 ## Examples